Eudossodicnido/Analysis-on-bike-sharing-data/README.md

 Moreno has set a clear goal: Design marketing strategies aimed at converting casual riders into annual members.
 In order to do that, however, the marketing analyst team needs to better understand how annual members and casual riders differ, why casual riders would buy a membership, and how digital media could affect their marketing tactics.
 Moreno and her team are interested in analyzing the Cyclistic historical bike trip data to identify trends.
 How do annual members and casual riders use Cyclistic bikes differently?

+## 1. Ask
+The business task is maximize the number of annual memberships and the idea is to do that by converting casual riders into annual riders.
+In order to do so the question we are trying to answer is, specifically, how casual riders differ from annual members.

+## 2. Prepare